 If you are ill, we ask that you reschedule your appointment unless it is an emergency.

-If it is an emergency and you are sick, please wear a mask and call us before entering the building so that check-in can be done in a safe manner.
-We ask that you please sanitize your hands before entering the building and during the appointment.
+If it is an emergency and you are sick, please wear a mask and call us when you arrive.
 If you have to cough or need to sneeze, please do so in your sleeve to avoid exposing others to airborne transmission.
-Avoid close contact our staff to help minimize the risk for all involved.
+Avoid close contact with our staff to help minimize the risk for all involved.

 What about your pet(s)?